Over the years, we have collected numerous questions about Krampus and our organization. Here is a selection of our favorites:

 Why does Krampus come at Christmas time?
 What does this have to do with Christmas?

-St Nikolaus and his Krampus visit the children of Austria on St Nikolaus’ Name Day – December 6th – and have nothing to do with the Christmas celebration.
-St Nikolaus (and Krampus) sightings in Christmas Markets (ie. Christkindlsmarkt (Christ child markets) or Adventmarkt (advent season markets)) has more to do with these markets operating from mid-November through Christmas (and many through the 12 days of Christmas) than a connection to Christmas day itself.
-Austrians, as a largely Roman Catholic country, believe that the Christ child brings gifts on Christmas.
+St Nikolaus and his Krampus visit the children of Austria on St Nikolaus’ Name Day – December 6th – to give gifts of sweets, treats, and small toys to good children.
+The fact that both St Nikolaus Tag and Christmas Day are in December doesn’t connect the two celebrations together at all.
+St Nikolaus (and Krampus) sightings in Christmas Markets (ie. Christkindlsmarkt (Christ child markets) or Adventmarkt (advent season markets)) have more to do with these markets operating from mid-November through Christmas (and some even through the 12 days of Christmas) than a connection to Christmas day itself.
+Austrians consider the St Nikolaus holiday as a major gift-giving holiday while Christmas is more about religion and family.

-Furthermore, Austrians frequently ask me how and why Americans have “Santa Claus” (loosely based off of St Nik) play a role in the Christmas celebration when the “reason for the season” has nothing to do with presents from a man with a white beard flying through the sky in a red suit.
+Side note: Austrians frequently ask me how and why Americans have “Santa Claus” (whom they recognize is loosely based off of St Nikolaus) play such a major role in the Christmas celebration when the “reason for the season” has nothing to do with present giving from a man with a white beard flying through the sky in a red suit.

 What is the costume that Krampus wears?

-Generally, we acquired all of our costume elements from craftsmen in Austria.
-Our masks are carved from wood, by hand, by a master woodcarver.
+Generally, we acquire all of our costume elements from craftsmen in Austria.
+Our masks are carved from wood (stone pine), by hand, by a master woodcarver.
 The masks are completed by adding detailing paint, real animal horns, long hair, and glass eyes.
 Our suits, in German “

 Why does Minnesota Krampus also refer to itself as Pig’s Eye Pass?